- A computer language to be written by a computer programs (and humans) intelligently (not really calling this AI).

 The Name Strict

 It is not clear yet, but Strict is probably way too restricted and extremely low level (much lower than C#, Java or C++) for a high level AI (like typical use scenarios for nowadays AIs).
-It is not the goal of Strict to talk to humans, detect pattern in the real world (pattern matching is however an important feature inside Stricts own language), interpret images or english language or do human like things, it is not the goal of this project whatsoever.
-Future projects build on top of this can have this goal and the hope is that things will get easier once Strict is up and running, but it is hard to look into the future.
+It is not the goal of Strict to talk to humans, detect pattern in the real world (pattern matching is however an important feature inside Strict’s own language), interpret images or English language or do human-like things, it is not the goal of this project whatsoever.
+Future projects that build on top of this can have this goal and the hope is that things will get easier once Strict is up and running, but it is hard to look into the future.
 It is more important to get this idea running and then see how it works out and how it can be used productively and scientifically.
-This means Strict is "just" the base level and higher constructs are build on top, think of it like neurons work, they are important, but you don't have think about them or even know them to make a thought.
+This means Strict is "just" the base level and higher constructs are built on top, think of it like neurons work, they are important, but you don't have think about them or even know them to make a thought.
 There are however still quite a few new different ideas directly in Strict, which is the reason it was invented instead of sticking to an existing language as you can see above.